Capstone-482-936-Group2/candidate-session-manager/README.md

 1. Pull the latest changes: `git pull origin main`
 2. Create a new branch for your feature: `git checkout -b feature/your-feature-name`
 3. Make your changes
+4. Write tests for your changes:
+   - Frontend: Create/update `.test.js` files in the same directory as your components
+   - Backend: Create/update test files in the `tests` directory
+5. Run tests to ensure everything passes:
+   - Frontend: `npm test`
+   - Backend: `python manage.py test`
+6. Check test coverage and add tests if needed
-4. Commit and push your changes: `git push origin feature/your-feature-name`
+7. Commit and push your changes: `git push origin feature/your-feature-name`
-5. Create a pull request
+8. Create a pull request

+## Code Quality Standards

+1. Test Coverage Requirements:
+   - Minimum 80% coverage for new code
+   - All critical paths must be tested
+   - Edge cases should be considered and tested

+2. Testing Best Practices:
+   - Write descriptive test names
+   - Follow the Arrange-Act-Assert pattern
+   - Mock external dependencies
+   - Test both success and failure cases
+   - Keep tests independent and isolated

 ## Additional Notes